 Settlement Vs. Filing a Lawsuit

 After the final offer is received from the insurance company, it is the victim’s decision whether or not to accept it or go ahead with filing a lawsuit.
-Many people don’t want to file a lawsuit and just settle for what is finally offered.
-However, all insurance companies know that people don’t want a lawsuit and they may offer an unacceptably low offer.
+Many people don’t want to file a lawsuit and just settle for what is offered.
+However, since insurance companies know most people don’t want a lawsuit, they may make an unacceptably low offer on purpose.

 An experienced attorney can weigh in with their opinion of whether or not the settlement amount is worth it.
 If not, then the attorney should advise you to go ahead with a lawsuit.